Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 * The esp8266 and esp32 libraries have softAPmacAddress, softAPSSID, softAPPSK, softAPIP.
 * WiFiEspAT library has apMacAddress, apSSID, apPassphrase, apEncryptionType, apIP, apGatewayIP,	apSubnetMask.

-## Services
+### Services

 The networking library's global object (Ethernet, WiFi) also provides access to some simple network services.

-### DHCP
+#### DHCP

 The DHCP service is 'hidden' in the `begin` method.

-### hostByName (optional)
+#### hostByName (optional)

 Method [`hostByName`](https://www.arduino.cc/reference/en/libraries/wifinina/wifi.hostbyname/) wraps the DNS service.
 Even every method taking a remote host IP address has a variant for host's name, users may prefer to resolve the IP address first.

 The hostByName implementation as first should attempt to parse the hostname as IP address.

-### ping (optional)
+#### ping (optional)

 Some libraries have a `ping` method with versions for IPAddress and host name as c-string or String.

-### getTime (optional)
+#### getTime (optional)

 For secure connections the networking libraries/firmware need time and they get it from Internet.
 User can access this value with getTime.
 It is seconds from Jan 1 1970.

 Some libraries allow to configure the NTP servers to use.
 There is no standard name for the configuration method.

-# TCP Client
+## TCP Client

 Arduino Core API defines a base class `Client` to handle TCP communication.
 The implementations in Arduino networking libraries should use names EthernetClient/WiFiClient.

-## Implementation
+### Implementation

 The base `Client` class has only pure virtual methods.
 Some of them are a repeat or even undefine of virtual functions from Print and Stream.

 Client objects are used for connections initiated on the local device and same type of Client objects are returned by server object for connections initiated by remote host.

 The implementation of the Client class must have a constructor without parameters.
-Usually there is a second constructor for server to create a client object for an incoming connection.
+Usually there is a second private constructor for server as `friend class` to create a client object for an incoming connection.

-Important!
+Client implementations are part of the 'Arduino language' which doesn't use pointers or references.
 The implementation of the Client class must by copyable and all copies must stay valid to be used with the connection concurrently.

-The object can't hold the state of the underlying connection and buffers, there must by other object to which all copies of the Client object for the specific TCP connection refer.
+Because multiple copies of a Client object can exist for one TCP connection, it can't hold the state of the underlying connection and buffers.
+There must by other object to which all copies of the Client object for the specific TCP connection refer.
+Some libraries use std::shared_ptr which is ideal for this case.
+Some libraries use a 'socket number', an index to a list of connections managed by the library or firmware.

+An empty client without reference to a TCP connection is like 'NULL'.
+The operator bool returns false.
+This is for example used as a return value from server.accept() if there is no new connection.

-Networking hardware firmwares and LwIP use a number to identify one of the limited number of available 'sockets'.
+Networking hardware firmwares and LwIP have a limited number of available 'sockets'.
 An active Client uses a socket.
 The library has to manage use of sockets by Clients.
 For example when the socket disconnects the Client object still may have data to read from receive buffer.
 Does the library make the socket available for the next Client at that time or it waits until all the data are read and the sketch calls stop()?
 In stop(), will the library wait until the socket is closed to mark it free or it will exist stop() immediately and mark the socket as free based on an event or later check?

-## Connection
+### Connection

-### connect
+#### connect

 The method [`connect`](https://www.arduino.cc/reference/en/libraries/ethernet/client.connect/) is pure virtual in Client class.
-There are two versions one with IPAddress and one with a c-string for host name.
+There are two versions: one with IPAddress and one with a c-string for host name.
 The second parameter is the remote port.

 `connect` is blocking.
 Some libraries have a way to set timeout for `connect`.

-`connect` returns 1 if the connection was established and 0 if the connection was not successful.
-No other return values are allowed.
+`connect` returns 1 if the connection was established and 0 if the connection was not successful. **No other return values are allowed**.

-### stop
+#### stop

 The method [`stop`](https://www.arduino.cc/reference/en/libraries/ethernet/client.stop/) is pure virtual in Client class.
 It closes the TCP connection.
 It doesn't have to wait until the connection closing is negotiated with the peer, but the library must ensure that the underling resources are not reused for a new `connect` before the TCP connection is closed.

 In stop() the receive buffer can be disposed.

-### operator bool
+#### operator bool

 The [`operator bool`](https://www.arduino.cc/reference/en/libraries/ethernet/if-ethernetclient/) is pure virtual in Client class.
 It should return true if the object is assigned to underlying resource representing the TCP connection and false if the object is empty/dummy.
 It is used with server's `available` or `accept` which return an empty Client object if there is no connection to return.

+Operator bool should never check the state of the connection.
+A closed connection may still have data available to read and for example server will return it from `svailable()`.
+The usual `if (client)` check would then fail for a closed connection which has data available.

-### connected()
+#### connected()

 The method [`connected`](https://www.arduino.cc/reference/en/libraries/ethernet/client.connected/) is pure virtual in Client class.
 It should return true if the connection is established **or available() returns true**.

 Some libraries don't check if there are data still available to read from the receive buffer.

-### setConnectionTimeout (optional)
+#### setConnectionTimeout (optional)

 Method [`setConnectionTimeout`](https://www.arduino.cc/reference/en/libraries/ethernet/client.setconnectiontimeout/) allows to set a timeout for the `connect` method.
 The value is in milliseconds.

 The timeout can be used in `stop()` method too, if the library must wait for successful termination of the TCP connection to free the 'socket'.
 (It is the reason for the name of the function as 'setConectionTimeout' and not 'setConnectTimeout').

 Note: avoid the mistake naming this method setTimeout.
-It would shadow Stream::setTimeout which has a different function.
+It would shadow Stream::setTimeout which has a different purpose.

-### status() (optional)
+#### status() (optional)

 Method `status` returns the state of the connection.
 Minimal useful set is CLOSED and ESTABLISHED.
 The library must have constants for the set of values it can return.
 The names of the constants are:
 ```